 Darjeeling Express (Acclaimed Celebrity Chef)

 Ultimately, at Darjeeling Express, be sure to try the Bihari Phulki, the chef’s specialty, as well as the classic Dum Biryani.
+These are two staples.

-Check Out Asma’s New Book
+Check Out Asma’s New Cookbook

 After years of popular demand, Khan’s debut cookbook Asma’s Indian Kitchen is also now available in hardcover on Amazon. (<– This is a fabulous gift for people who love Indian food or cooking at home!)